idni-tav/sanctions-name-matching/README.md

 ## 5. Key Results

-- The rule-based grouped method produced high-precision results, with  which near-perfect `match` precision and strong recall (0.91) on `not match` labels.
+- The rule-based grouped method produced high-precision results, with perfect precision and strong recall (0.92) on `not match` labels.
 - The standard fuzzy-matching approach was more aggressive but showed lower precision and recall, highlighting the advantages of the custom grouped strategy in high-risk settings.
 - A supervised learning pipeline was used to validate and refine the rule-based results.
 It began by training several models specifically for this task.
     - The best performing model was a tuned Random Forest, which was then used to predict labels on a holdout set — confirming the robustness of the training-phase predictions.
     - Feature importance analysis revealed that the most informative features were derived from the rule-based logic itself.
-- Overall, the ML validation reinforced the quality of the grouped matching strategy and its superiority over the baseline in labeling matches.
+- The ML validation reinforced the strength of the grouped matching strategy and confirmed its ability to consistently outperform the baseline.
 - It also offered insights for refinement, helping ensure that the best possible matches are consistently selected from a list of candidates.

+- The ML validation reinforced the strength of the grouped matching strategy and confirmed its ability to consistently outperform the baseline.

 For detailed results, see:
 - [`notebooks/matching_pipeline/`](notebooks/matching_pipeline/)